Learn about our materials

 Foam

-- option to add new foam to some chair models.
+- option to keep original foam for some chair models.

 Dyeing